-^{22.} Five Live survey suggests ethnic minority applicants still discriminated against in UK job market', BBC News, 12 July 2004.

-^{23.} Ethnic minority female unemployment: Black, Pakistani and Bangladeshi heritage women, All Party Parliamentary Group on Race and Community (London: Runnymede Trust).
+^{27.} Five Live survey suggests ethnic minority applicants still discriminated against in UK job market', BBC News, 12 July 2004.
+28. All Party Parliamentary Group on Race and Community, Ethnic minority female unemployment: Black, Pakistani and Bangladeshi heritage women (London: Runnymede Trust).

-While entering the labour market is a considerable obstacle for many Muslims, and disparity is salary levesl further evidence of discriminatory treatment, the low representation of Muslims at the top end of professions is further evidence of lost potential and frustrated ambition.
+While entering the labour market is a considerable obstacle for many Muslims, and disparity is salary levels further evidence of discriminatory treatment, the low representation of Muslims at the top end of professions is further evidence of lost potential and frustrated ambition.
 In terms of occupational distribution, the Census 2011 results indicate that Muslims make up 2.8% of the overall population who are in managerial and senior official positions and 2.9% of the population in professional jobs.
 On the other end of the spectrum, Muslims tend to be more concentrated in semi-skilled and low skilled jobs such as the process, plant and machine sector (5.6%), sales and customer service roles (4.9%), closely followed by elementary roles (4%).